-Auto insurance rates can vary a lot by company -- partly because different insurers have different risk preferences, Hoyt says.
+Auto insurance rates can vary a lot depending on the insurance company — partly because different insurers have different risk preferences, Hoyt says.
 Some insurers might offer comparatively great rates for single drivers with one car, while others might offer better deals for big families who need full coverage for a house and several vehicles, Hoyt says.
-"It's difficult for one insurer to be all things to all people," he says.
+“It’s difficult for one insurer to be all things to all people,” he says.

 Also, many policyholders view gathering car insurance quotes as about as much fun as going to the dentist for a teeth cleaning, Bowler says.

 In fact, the survey found that 62 percent of Americans think shopping for auto insurance is time-consuming, while 44 percent call it frustrating and 40 percent say it’s complicated.